artmsilva/artmsilva.github.com/README.md

 ## Deploying

 Vercel is used for deployment.
-The `main` branch is automatically deployed to production.
+The `prod` branch is automatically deployed to production.